 Over 1,800 species of birds, 3,200 different fish species, and over 600 species of amphibians are found in Colombia.
 The county has more than 50,000 species of plants, and over 12,000 of these are only found in Colombia.

 Huge areas of Colombian rain forest have remained untouched by man for millions of years.
 As a result, over time, different species have evolved.

 Colombia has over 1,700 kms of coastline that includes both the Caribbean Sea and the Pacific Ocean.
 The tropical climate ensures you can take advantage of clean, warm-water beaches year-round.

 Cartagena is the most famous beach region in Colombia.
 Situated on the northern coast, on the shores of the Caribbean Sea, Cartagena has a major port, popular with cruise ships.
 An easy flight from the States, it can be reached in under three hours from Miami.

 Colombia’s famed biodiversity extends to its waters, too.
 There’s great snorkeling with colorful tropical fish close to shore.
 A little farther out to sea, you’ll see dolphins playing, often diving in and out of the surf.
 Huge leatherback turtles appear between February and July to lay their eggs.
-These beasts can grow up to 2 meters, live for over 100 years and are found on the Caribbean coast.
+These beasts can grow up to 2 meters, live for over 100 years and call the Caribbean coast home.

 The Pacific coast is home to humpback whales between June and October.
 The whale-watching industry hasn’t fully developed in Colombia, which can be an advantage considering you’ll be able to enjoy the whales without large numbers of tourists and boats disturbing your day.

-Colombia has been a well-kept secret for a long time, but those days are fast coming to an end.
+Colombia has South America’s best kept secret for a long time, but those days are fast coming to an end.
 If you want to experience Colombia before mass tourism changes the landscape forever, don’t put off your visit for much longer.